blazium-engine/blazium-docs/tutorials/3d/global_illumination/introduction_to_global_illumination.rst

    A 3D scene without any form of global illumination (only constant environment lighting).
 The box and sphere near the camera are both dynamic objects.

-Here's how Godot's various global illumination techniques compare:
+Here's how Blazium's various global illumination techniques compare:

 - **VoxelGI:** |average| Good reflections and indirect lighting, but beware of leaks.